webmachinelearning/webnn/security-privacy.md

 > - 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

+The [opSupportLimits()](https://www.w3.org/TR/webnn/#api-mlcontext-opsupportlimits) exposes op level feature support limits that are different across backends.
+The information exposed roughly correspond to the underlying operating system version so it shouldn't introduce more entropy.

-No information from the underlying platform is exposed directly.
-An execution time analysis may reveal indirectly the performance of the underlying platform's neural network hardware acceleration capabilities relative to another underlying platform.
+Additionally an execution time analysis may reveal indirectly the performance of the underlying platform's neural network hardware acceleration capabilities relative to another underlying platform.

 > - 2.7 Does this specification allow an origin access to sensors on a user’s device